SeeFood: Production

-SeeFood was jointly produced by Silver Ant Sdn Bhd and the Petaling Jaya-based independent studio Silver Ant and the children brand of the Al Jazeera channel (or JCC for short), with a grant from the Science, Technology and Innovation Ministry and also support from the Multimedia Development Corporation (MDeC).
+SeeFood was jointly produced by Silver Ant Sdn Bhd, the Petaling Jaya-based independent studio Silver Ant, and the children brand of the Al Jazeera channel (or JCC for short), with a grant from the Science, Technology and Innovation Ministry and also support from the Multimedia Development Corporation (MDeC).

-Silver Ant has worked with MDeC previously, having been hired in 2005 to produce the trailer for Saladin: The Animated Series.
-The JCC producers, seeing the trailer for the series, loved it, and decided to take an interest into co-producing SeeFood.
+Silver Ant had previously collaborated with MDeC, having been hired in 2005 to produce the trailer for Saladin: The Animated Series.
+The JCC producers, impressed by the trailer, decided to co-produce SeeFood.

 Like the Pixar team behind Finding Nemo, SeeFood's animation team of 40 people put in much effort into studying the behaviour of the creatures that form the cast of SeeFood to be sure that they are portrayed in a realistic manner besides projecting a human expression that would bring them to life.
 The animation process took the team about two years.

 Reception

 The film received a mixed reception.
-Renee Schonfeld of Common Sense Media rated it with 1 star out of 5, citing it as a "Weak, poorly-plotted animated tale with scares, few laughs" and its environmental message "as random and murky as the story itself".
+Renee Schonfeld of Common Sense Media rated it with 1 star out of 5, citing it as a "weak, poorly-plotted animated tale with scares, few laughs" and its environmental message "as random and murky as the story itself".

 Film score and soundtrack

 The film score was composed by Tan Yan Wei of Imaginex Studios.
-The movie did release any soundtrack, as Tan never died while in the making of the soundtracks of this film and Bunohan.
+The film's soundtrack was released in October 2011, several months after Tan died in April while making the soundtracks of this film and Bunohan.
 The film scoring task was later taken over by Imaginex Studios.